dstufft/personal-peps/pip-bundling.rst

 In order to keep up with evolutions in packaging as well as providing users who are using the offline installation method with as recent version as possible the ``getpip`` module should be updates to the latest versions of everything it bootstraps.
-During the preparation for any release of Python a script, provided as part of this PEP, should be run to update the bundled packages to the latest versions.
+During the preparation for any release of Python, a script, provided as part of this PEP, should be run to update the bundled packages to the latest versions.

+This means that maintenance releases of the CPython installers will include an updated version of the ``getpip`` bootstrap module.

 Pre-installation